 An alias must begin with slash ('/') and must not end with slash ('/'), with the exception that an alias of the form "/" is used to denote the root alias.
 See the specification text for details on how HTTP requests are mapped to servlet and resource registrations.

-The Http Service will call the servlet's init
+The Http Service will call the servlet's init method before

 returning.